nuuuwan/lk_law/data/doc/bills/2023-10-16-the-recognition-and-enforcement--24287582/README.summary.md

-# 📄  The Recognition and Enforcement of International Settlement Agreements - GS

-Bill published on **2023-10-16**.

 - The document pertains to a bill titled "The Recognition and Enforcement of International Settlement Agreements Resulting from Mediation."
 - The bill aims to give effect to the United Nations Convention on International Settlement Agreements resulting from Mediation, known as the Singapore Convention on Mediation.
 - It includes provisions for the recognition and enforcement of international settlement agreements and matters incidental thereto.